shivamMg/blog/blog/content/posts/2022/table-driven-tests-go.md

 }
 ```

-Notice:
+Notice in the table:
-1. `requestMethod` is really needed only for the “method not allowed” case but has to be set even for other test cases.
+1. `requestMethod` is really needed only for the “method not allowed” case but has to be present even for other test cases.
 2. `expectAuthCall` and `expectDBCall` are needed to set mock expectations (`EXPECT()`) for certain test cases.
 3. `authCallReturn` and `dbCallReturn` are needed by `EXPECT()` calls.